uitsmijter/Documentation/content/oauth/endpoints.md

 > **Customise the profile**:
 >
 > The JSON object returned can be customised by the user backend provider.
 Everything that is returned from
-> the `userProfile` getter is encoded in the JWT and will be decoded in the response of teh `/token/info` call.
+> the `userProfile` getter is encoded in the JWT and will be decoded in the response of the `/token/info` call.

 ## Monitoring endpoints